Who are you?

 Assessment of Professional Competence (APC)

 RICS's Assessment of Professional Competence (APC) is a critical step for becoming a Chartered Surveyor.
 Post completing an RICS-accredited degree, candidates undergo structured training lasting a minimum of 24 months.
 During this period, they get practical experience and compile a portfolio showcasing their skills and achievements.
-Passing the APC, including an interview and written components, is essential to attain chartered status.
+Passing the APC, including a QS interview and written components, is essential to attain chartered status.

 RICS Surveyor Certification